-Funding revenue is received from the Australia Council for the Arts (represented by the Major Performing Arts Board) and the Western Australian Department of Culture and the Arts.
+Funding revenue is received from the Australia Council for the Arts (represented by the Major Performing Arts Board) and the Western Australian Department of Local Government, Sport and Cultural Industries.
 Funding is received based on payment schedules contained in a funding agreement between the funding bodies and WASOHL and is recognised in accordance with the terms of the agreement due to the conditional nature of the funding.
 Any funding not spent on the planned activities agreed between the parties at the start of each calendar year is required to be repaid.
-Special purpose funding, which requires the Company to fulfill an obligation outside its normal operations, is recognised at the time the obligation is fulfilled.
+Special purpose funding, which requires the Company to fulfil an obligation outside its normal operations, is recognised at the time the obligation is fulfilled.